nathanb01/pyne/docs/theorymanual/spatial_solvers.rst

 The classical DFEM method is based on approximating the flux shape with polynomials within each cell.
-To derive a set of equations for the unknown expansion coefficients, the weak form of the SN transport equations is used.
-The weak form is an integral statement that is obtained by multiplying the SN transport equations with a test function and integrating it over the extend of a single mesh cell; finally using Green's theorem yields the weak form.
+To derive a set of equations for the unknown expansion coefficients, the weak form of the :math: `S_{N}` transport equations is used.
+The weak form is an integral statement that is obtained by multiplying the :math: `S_{N}` transport equations with a test function and integrating it over the extent of a single mesh cell; finally using Green's theorem yields the weak form.
-The weak form is used by selecting identical polynomial test and trial functions sets and substituting them into the weak form.
+The weak form is used by selecting identical polynomial test and trial function sets and substituting them into the weak form.
 As there are as many test functions as there are expansion coefficients, a closed set of equations is obtained ([Schunert]_, p.25).

-Two families of DGFEM function spaces are most commonly used in discretizing the spatial variable in the SN approximation of the transport equation ([Schunert]_, p.27):
+Two families of DGFEM function spaces are most commonly used in discretizing the spatial variable in the :math: `S_{N}` approximation of the transport equation ([Schunert]_, p.27):

 1. the *complete* family and
 2. the *Lagrange* family